Message Dispatchers and Consumers

 they do some kind of processing to send it down to the lower layers of your application (something like a REST view/controller).

-To mplement a consumer with Melange one of the approaches is to subclass the Consumer
+To mplement a consumer with Melange one of the approaches is to subclass the Consumer class

-method, and, optionally, the accepts
+and implement the process method, and, optionally, the accepts method.

-Example (from examples/payment_service/consumer_draft.py
+Example (from examples/payment_service/consumer_draft.py):

 from typing import Any, Optional